What would you do if you were hit with a liability suit for more than your current chiropractors practice insurance covered?

-While you strongly believe in the value of chiropractic adjustments you must balance that with the importance of suggesting the patient getting the proper immediate medical care for health conditions outside of your discipline.
+While you strongly believe in the value of chiropractic adjustments, you must balance that with the importance of suggesting the patient get proper, immediate medical care for health conditions outside of your discipline.

-Remember the main reason for malpractice lawsuits comes from failure to diagnose a medical condition that needs immediate care!
+Remember, the main reason for malpractice lawsuits comes from the failure to diagnose a medical condition that needs immediate care!

 Additional professional risks:

 - Ensure that all employees are well-trained, experienced, and properly licensed.